SV-ROS/intro_to_ros/README.md

   source ~/catkin_ws/devel/setup.bash
 ```

-Note: in the above change <distro> to kinetic or melodic depending on what platform you are using
+Note: in the above change &lt;distro&gt; to kinetic or melodic depending on what platform you are using

   Save and close the editor